Dyson V11 Absolute

 It has a slightly larger battery than the V10.
 This increases the run-time on higher powered modes, but at the cost of increasing the weight by around 0.5kg.
 This isn’t a huge issue for quick cleans, as the V11 feels balanced and comfortable to use.
 It can start to feel a bit tiring after using it for a while though.

 The handheld mode is one of the best features of Dyson cordless vacuums.
 By detaching the stick, you can convert the vacuum into a powerful handheld that’s great for cleaning stairs and car interiors.
+Unlike the Miele Triflex HX1 series, however, there’s no option to move the power unit to the bottom of the stick to mimic an upright vacuum.

 As with all Dyson cordless vacs, the V11 has a trigger system.
 You’ll need to hold down the trigger when cleaning, otherwise the vacuum motor cuts out.
 While this increases the effective run-time of the vacuum cleaner, some people find holding the trigger tiring during long cleaning sessions.